numpy/numpy/doc/source/reference/simd-optimizations.rst

      #include <smmintrin.h>
    #endif

-| **Baseline features** is our minimal set of required optimizations
-  that been configured via
-| ``--cpu-baseline``, They have no preprocessor guards and they're
-  always on, which means they can be used in any source.
+**Baseline features** is the minimal set of required optimizations configured via ``--cpu-baseline``.
+They have no preprocessor guards and they're always on, which means they can be used in any source.

-   Wait here!!
-Does NumPy's infrastructure pass the compiler's flags of baseline features to all sources?
+Does this mean NumPy's infrastructure passes the compiler's flags of baseline features to all sources?

 Definitely, yes.
-But wait, the **dispatch-able sources** are treated differently.
+But the **dispatch-able sources** are treated differently.

-   What is the **dispatch-able sources**?
+What are the **dispatch-able sources**?

 Please just continue reading, you will find your answer in the next procedure.

 What if the user specifies certain **baseline features** during the build but the running machine doesn't support these kinds of CPU features and at the same time there's instruction-sets laying down in a C source activated by one of these definitions, or maybe the compiler itself auto-generated/vectorized certain piece of code depending on the provided flags?

-| Well, during the loading of the NumPy module, there's a validating
-  process detecting
-| this behavior that raises a Python runtime error to inform the user.
+During the loading of the NumPy module, there's a validation step which detects this behavior.
+It will raise a Python runtime error to inform the user.
 Otherwise, the CPU/Kernel will interrupt the execution process by raising an illegal instruction error.

-| **Dispatch-able features** is our dispatched set of additional
-  optimizations that had been configured via
-| ``--cpu-dispatch``.
-They're not activated by default and always guard
-  it by other C definitions prefixed with
-| ``NPY__CPU_TARGET_``.
-C definitions ``NPY__CPU_TARGET_`` are only
-  enabled within **dispatch-able sources**.
+**Dispatch-able features** is our dispatched set of additional optimizations that had been configured via ``--cpu-dispatch``.
+They're not activated by default and always guarded by other C definitions prefixed with ``NPY__CPU_TARGET_``.
+C definitions ``NPY__CPU_TARGET_`` are only enabled within **dispatch-able sources**.

 6- Dispatch-able sources and configuration statements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Dispatch-able sources are special C files that can be compiled multiple
 times with different compiler flags and also with different **C**
-definitions that affect on the code paths to enable certain
+definitions that affect code paths to enable certain
-instructions-set for each compiled object according to "**the
+instructions-sets for each compiled object according to "**the
 configuration statements**" that must be declared between a **C**
 comment\ ``(/**/)`` and start with a special mark **@targets** at the
 top of each dispatch-able source.
 At the same time, dispatch-able
 sources will be treated as normal **C** sources if the optimization was
 disabled by the command argument ``--disable-optimization`` .

-**What is the configuration statements?**
+**What are configuration statements?**

 Configuration statements are sort of keywords combined together to
 determine the required optimization for the dispatch-able source.